 We will have 2 booths at Showcase, Sunday, September 28 on High Street in Cambridge.
 In one, we will show Wednesday Morning Artist work for sale.
 In the other, we are inviting the public to come in a make a hat something like these.......

-We are mourning the passing of one of our most valuable members.
+We are mourning the passing of one of our most valuable and beloved members.
 Paul Hutton passed away on August 31, leaving his wife, Victoria, and family.
 We share your pain, offer our support, and express our sincere sorrow for the loss.